google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

   order to save space), because `String` values remain unchanged throughout compilation.

+* New methods have been added to certain mirrors such that the package reflectable also provides an **extended API** compared to `dart:mirrors`.
+  In particular, variable mirrors and parameter mirrors support the method `reflectedType` and method mirrors support `reflectedReturnType`.
+These methods are short hands for method invocation chains (that is, they work like `.type.reflectedType` respectively `.returnType.reflectedType`).
+  The reason for having them is that the intermediate class mirror need not exist, which means that the space consumption can be reduced in cases where a substantial number of class mirrors would exist only because they would occur as intermediate results during execution of those particular method call chains.
+An added method on reflectors is `getInstance`, which returns the canonical reflector for a given reflector class; this method is needed in order to enable meta-level reflection, where the current program is browsed programmatically in order to find a suitable mirror system.

 In summary, the vast majority of the API offered by the package reflectable is identical to the API offered by `dart:mirrors`, and design documents about that API or about reflection in general &#91;2,3&#93;